Alvinn8/ftp-client/README.md

 # ftp-client

-FTP Client that can be used as a WebFTP (and as an electron app).
+An application that can be used as a web-based file manager using FTP and SFTP connections.

-**Note:** The electron app does not exist yet.

 ## Features

 - Editing text files
 - Viewing images
 - Drag and drop uploading